 The Student Charter sets out the responsibilities we have to each other as members of the Open University community.
 In addition, the principles of communicating with other students in Open University collaborative spaces are outlined in the 'Conduct when communicating online' section of the Open University Computing Guide.
-When using social media as a student, you must adhere to the Social Media Policy.
-See also section 10, Non-compliance, below.
+When using social media as a student, you must adhere to the Student Social Media Policy.
+See also the section on non-compliance, below.